hydro-informatics/hydro-informatics.github.io/pages/python-basics/pynum.md

     2024-03(Mar)-01, 17:30:00

-That's it for the introduction to data and file handling.
-There is much more to data processing than on this page and the next pages will occasionally feature more tools.
+There is much more to data processing than shown on this page and the next pages feature more data analysis tools with examples.

-{% include exercise.html content="Practice *pandas* and its *csv* file handling routines, as well as basic date-time handling in the [Flood return period calculation](ex_floods.html) exercise." %}
+{% include exercise.html content="Practice with *pandas*, its *csv* file handling routines, and basic date-time handling in the [Flood return period calculation](ex_floods.html) exercise." %}